Medically reviewed by Drugs.com. Last updated on Mar 4, 2021.

 - Drink plenty of water before the donation.

 - Check to see if any medications you are taking or recently took would prevent you from donating.
 For example, if you are a platelet donor, you must not take aspirin for two days prior to donating.
 Talk to your doctor before discontinuing any medications.

 - Wear a shirt with sleeves that can be rolled up.

 Before the procedure

-Before you can donate blood, you will be asked to fill out a confidential medical history that includes direct questions about behaviors known to carry a higher risk of bloodborne infections — infections that are transmitted through the blood.
-All of the information from this evaluation is kept strictly confidential.
+Before you can donate blood, you will be asked to fill out a confidential medical history that includes questions about behaviors known to carry a higher risk of bloodborne infections — infections that are transmitted through the blood.

 Because of the risk of bloodborne infections, not everyone can donate blood.
-The following high-risk groups are not eligible to donate blood:
+The following are a few high-risk groups that are not eligible to donate blood:

 - Anyone who has a congenital coagulation factor deficiency